-IIROC is responsible for monitoring the compliance of its regulated dealer firms and their registered employees with rules related to business conduct, financial operations and trading practices.
-Effective compliance is essential to effective securities regulation.
+IIROC is responsible for monitoring the compliance of its regulated firms and their registered employees with rules related to business conduct, financial operations and trading practices.

-IIROC’s three compliance departments collaborate on their programs and activities in the interests of efficiency and effectiveness.
-Each year they work together to issue a Consolidated Compliance Report that provides an overview of common compliance deficiencies.
-This report helps firms assess the effectiveness of their own compliance programs, supervisory oversight and internal controls.
+The three compliance groups also collaborate on their programs and activities in the interests of efficiency and effectiveness.
+Each year we issue a Compliance Priorities Report.
+This report helps firms determine areas of focus for their own compliance programs, supervisory oversight and internal controls.

 IIROC Compliance Risk Model Changes